griffithlab/rnabio.org/_posts/0008-01-02-scRNA_Data.md

 - Select all clusters and view the Heat Map view.
 What is notable about many of the most Up-regulated genes in this view?
 - Return to the V(D)J Clonotypes view.
 Select the 40 clonotypes with a count of 3 or greater.
 Observe the pattern of this subset of T cells in the t-SNE.
 Hit the "Save Barcodes" button.
 This will create a custom set in the Clusters view.
 In this view you can perform a Differential Expression analysis, comparing these expanded CDR clonotype cells to all other cells.
 What are the top genes?
 (Gzmk, Pdcd1, Cxcr6, Lag3, Gzmb, etc.)

-#### Loupe V(D)J Browser demonstration for preliminary exploration of the MCB6C
+#### Loupe V(D)J Browser demonstration for preliminary exploration of the MCB6C data

 Briefly explore the MCB6C data using the [10X Loupe V(D)J browser](https://www.10xgenomics.com/support/software/loupe-browser/latest).

 ##### Exercise

-Work through the following intro to the Loupe V(D)J browser with the following steps:
+Work through an intro to the Loupe V(D)J browser with the following steps:

 - Open the Loupe V(D)J Browser and load the TCR expression data (`Open Loupe V(D)J File`) for the **Rep3_ICB sample**.
 - Look at the Clonotype Distribution plot.
 At a high level, is this a highly diverse TCR repertoire?
 Is there evidence of clonal expansion?